Blosc/blogsite/posts/100-trillion-baby.rst

 As expected, we are getting significantly better results when using HDF5 1.14 (with H5Dchunk_iter) in both sequential and random cases.
 For comparison purposes, we have added Blosc1-Zstd which does not make use of the new functionality.
 In particular, note how Blosc1 gets better results for random reads than Blosc2 with HDF5 1.12; as this is somehow unexpected, if you have an explanation, please chime in.

-It is worth noting that even though the data in this case are made of zeros, Blosc2 still needs to compress/decompress the full 32 TB of data.
+It is worth noting that even though the data are made of zeros, Blosc2 still needs to compress/decompress the full 32 TB thing.
 And the same goes for numexpr, which is used internally to perform the computations for the query in the sequential read case.
 This is testimonial of the optimization efforts in the data flow (i.e. avoiding as much memory copies as possible) inside PyTables.

 100 trillion rows baby
 ----------------------

 As a final exercise, we took the previous experiment to the limit, and made a table with 100 trillion (that’s a 1 followed with 14 zeros!) rows and measured different interesting aspects.
-It is worth noting that the total size for this case is 2.8 PB (**PetaByte**), and the number of chunks in this case is around 85 millions (finally, large enough to fully demonstrate the scalability of the new H5Dchunk_iter functionality).
+It is worth noting that the total size for this case is 2.8 PB (**petabyte**), and the number of chunks is around 85 millions (finally, large enough to fully demonstrate the scalability of the new H5Dchunk_iter functionality).

 Here it is the speed of random and sequential reads: